About Assisted Living in Vermont

 Special Care Units must meet licensing requirements and request approval in order to admit residents with Alzheimer’s or other cognitive impairments.
 Special Care Staff must have access to the administrator at all times, and at least 1 personal care assistant must be on site and available 24-hours a day to meet residents’ needs.
 An RN or licensed practical nurse must also be on site to oversee all service plans.

 Senior Assisted Living Details and Costs for Cities in Vermont

-Listed below are some of the larger cities in Vermont.
-Each city link provides details on senior care facilities, independent living, senior apartments and homes, as well as Alzheimer's care facilities.
-City pages may include details on costs, amenities, services provided, as well as other useful information.
+Found below are some of the larger cities in Vermont.
+Each listing page provides details on assisted living facilities, independent living, senior apartments and homes, and memory care facilities.
+Details include costs, amenities and services offered, medical care, and other useful information.